ninabarzh/orchard/resources/cheatsheets/Darkweb-scraping.md

         url = 'first part of url' + str(page_num) + 'last part of url'
         driver.get(url)

-Exporting lists to .csv file as tabular data using Pandas:
+Exporting lists to a `.csv` file as tabular data using Pandas:

     df['postURL'] = post_url_list
     df['author'] = post_author_lPandas is a data manipulation package which can be used to store and export scraped data scraped to `.json` or `.csv` files.

-    $ pip install pandas

-Selenium is a browser automation packageuseful for crawling websites and extracting data.

-    $ pip install selenium

-For automation, selenium requires a driver.
-The Tor browser is based on Firefox.

-* Get Mozilla’s Geckodriver and extract it to the `~/.local/bin folder`.
-* Get the path to the Tor browser Firefox binary on the local machine.
+Exporting lists to a `.json` file as tabular data using Pandas:

     df['postURL'] = post_url_list
     df['author'] = post_author_list